Bensonate98/hng12-stage1/README.md

-# A simple express API
+# A number fun fact API

-This is a simple Express.js API that returns a JSON response containing an email, the current date and time, and a GitHub URL.
+This is a simple Express.js API that returns a JSON response funfact about a number

 ## Features